DualSPHysics/DesignSPHysics/README.md

 ### Installing a develompent build
 Clone this repository and rename the folder to 'DesignSPHysics'.
 Then copy the folder to the Mod folder of the FreeCAD installation directory.

-By default, for example, in Windows, it is located in `C:\Program Files\FreeCAD 0.16\Mod\`
+By default, for example, in Windows, it is located in `%appdata%/FreeCAD/Mod` or in Linux in `~/.FreeCAD/Mod`

 Then copy the file `DesignSPHysics.FCMacro` of this repository into the FreeCAD macro directory (`%appdata%/FreeCAD/Macro` on Windows; `~/.FreeCAD/Macro` on GNU/Linux)

 ## Where to get help
 You can check the [DesignSPHysics Wiki](http://design.sphysics.org/wiki) to get help.
+Also, you can post an issue here on GitHub or send [an email to me](mailto:anvieiravazquez@gmail.com)

 ## Contributing
 Right now the application is in early stages, so the best way to contribute right now is to post issues and suggestions for the code.